seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 ## Global and semi-global alignment

-The most straightforward algorithm is the global alignment which can be configured using the seqan3::align_cfg::mode together with seqan3::global_alignment as the constructor argument to the configuration element as seen above.
+The most straightforward algorithm is the global alignment which can be configured using the seqan3::align_cfg::mode with seqan3::global_alignment as the constructor argument.

 \remark The mode configuration must be given by the user as it strongly depends on the application context.
 It would be wrong for us to assume what the intended default behaviour should be.

 The global alignment can be further refined by setting the seqan3::align_cfg::aligned_ends option.
-The `aligned_ends` class specifies wether or not gaps at the end of the sequences are penalised.
+The seqan3::align_cfg::aligned_ends class specifies wether or not gaps at the end of the sequences are penalised.
 In SeqAn you can configure this behaviour for every end (front and back of the first sequence and second sequence) separately using the seqan3::end_gaps class.
 This class is constructed with up to 4 end gap specifiers (one for every end):